svanrijssel/predicting-mood-on-the-basis-of-mobile-notifications/README.md

 2031151<br />
 Master Thesis Data Science &amp; Society 2019

-Disclaimer: people who want to reproduce the analysis should contact Drew Hendrickson for the dataset.
+Disclaimer: people who would like to reproduce the analysis should contact Drew Hendrickson for the data set.